shopware5/devdocs/source/sysadmins-guide/varnish-setup/index.md

 ```

 ### Configure Trusted Proxies
-If you have a reverse proxy in front of your shopware installation you have to set the IP of the proxy in the `trustedProxies` section in your `config.php`:
+If you have a reverse proxy in front of your Shopware installation, you have to set the IP of the proxy in the `trustedProxies` section in your `config.php`:

 ```
 'trustedProxies' => array(